t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Representations

-Clients can retrieve the resource state from an origin server or manipulate resource state on the origin server by transferring resource representations.
+Clients can retrieve the resource state from a server or manipulate resource state on the (origin) server by transferring resource representations.
-Resource representations have a content-type (media-type, optionally with parameters) that tells how the representation should be interpreted by identifying the representation format used.
+Resource representations must have metadata that identies the representation format used, so the representations can be interpreted correctly.
+This is usually a simple string such as the IANA-registered Internet Media Types.

-Typical media-types for IoT systems include:
+Typical media types for IoT systems include:

 * "text/plain" for simple UTF-8 text
 * "application/octet-stream" for arbitrary binary data